 Bananas are packed with potassium, which has been shown to decrease the harmful effects of sodium.

-Anthocyanins, the plant compounds in berries that give them their deep red, purple and blue hues, have been found to reduce the risk for high blood pressure.
+Anthocyanins are the plant compounds in berries that give them their deep red, purple, and blue hue.
+They have been found to reduce the risk of developing high blood pressure.

 Beets and beet juice contain nitrates, which help keep blood vessels healthy.
-Researchers believe this may be why beets have the ability to lower blood pressure.
+Researchers believe this may be why beets can lower blood pressure.

-All types of beans (including black beans, navy beans and pinto beans) are loaded with heart-healthy nutrients.
-The soluble fiber, magnesium and potassium in beans have been linked to improved blood pressure.
+All varieties of beans are loaded with heart-healthy nutrients.
+The soluble fiber, magnesium, and potassium in beans have been linked to improved blood pressure.